lindsaywithers/watson-studio/README.md

 # Watson Studio: Hands-on
-Get your hands dirty with machine learning in Watson Studio!

 Watson Studio provides you with the environment and tools to solve your business problems by collaboratively working with data.
 You can choose the tools you need to analyze and visualize data, to cleanse and shape data, to ingest streaming data, or to create, train, and deploy machine learning models.